• Skip to main content

 STEP 5: Split the dry ingredients in half and add each half to the meringues and begin to gently fold with a silicone spatula.
 This process is called macaronage.
 You will know the batter is ready when the ingredients are fully combined and not streaky.
 You should be able to hold the spatula above the bowl and draw a figure 8 smoothly without the batter breaking off.
 Transfer the batter to a piping bag fitted with a piping tip.
 Pipe 1-inch disks onto the prepared cookie sheet.

-The red macaron batter in a bowl The blue macaron batter in a bowl
+• The red macaron batter in a bowl

 STEP 6: Firmly tap the cookie sheet onto the counter 3 or 4 times to bring any air bubbles to the surface.
 Use a toothpick to pop any remaining air bubbles.